acidburn974/inn2.docker/README.md

 # INN2 (InterNetNews) NNTP server Docker image

 This script download and compile INN2 inside a Docker container using Ubuntu 18:04.
-At the moment it runs as a daemon and it's not possible to keep the container running for
+At the moment it runs as a daemon and it's not possible to keep the container running.

 ## Setup

+``docker-compose build``

+``docker-compose run inn2 bash``

 ## References